Temiloluwa/sagemaker_auto_mpg/Blog.md

 # A Practical Introduction to Amazon SageMaker Python SDK

+## Introduction
+On the 12th of October, 2022, I presented a Knowledge Share to my colleagues at Machine Learning Reply GmBH titled, "Developing Solutions with Sagemaker".
+Knowledge Sharing is a tradition we observe weekly at Learning Reply GmBH which helps us as consultants to have a broad range of skill sets.
+The presentation was an overview on Sagemaker JumpStart, Sagemaker Sagemaker Algorithms, Development Environments in Sagemaker and their underlying architecture.
+This post is follow-up post to dive a bit deeper into interacting with Sagemaker with the python SDK.

+## AWS Sagemaker Python SDK

 The Amazon SageMaker Python SDK is the recommended library for developing solutions is Sagemaker.
 The other ways of interacting with Sagemaker are the AWS CLI V2, Boto3 and the AWS web console.
 Although the SDK should offer a faster development experience, I discovered a learning curve exists to hit the ground running with it.